rear/rear-user-guide/docs/basics/getting-started.md

 # Getting started with ReaR

-Relax-and-Recover (ReaR) is a DR tool written for GNU/Linux, but as we all know there are hundreds of GNU/Linux variants and we do our best to support the majorty of them.
-However, keep in mind we cannot please everybody.
+Relax-and-Recover (ReaR) is a disaster recovery tool designed for GNU/Linux.
+Given the vast number of GNU/Linux variants, we strive to support the majority of them.
+However, please understand that it is not possible to accommodate every variant.

 ## Software requirements
 Relax-and-Recover aims to have as little dependencies as possible, however over time certain capabilities were added using utilities and specific